Kolyanuss/Mobile-application-programming/RecyclerViewFundamentals-Starter/README.md

 * Creating a Room database, creating a DAO, and defining entities.
 * Using coroutines for database tasks and other long-running tasks.
 * How to implement a basic RecyclerView with an Adapter, ViewHolder, and item layout.
+* How to implement data binding for RecyclerView.
+* How to create and use binding adapters to transform data.

 Getting Started